 Share with your friends:

-In the land of extremes you’ll experience a steady drought or a rare rainstorm bringing wildflowers.
+In the land of extremes, you may experience a steady drought or a rare rainstorm bringing wildflowers.
 You may experience record summer heat or see mountains with winter snow.
-You can even find rare fish in an oasis here in the lowest point in the US, 282 feet below sea level, just 85 miles east-southeast of the highest point in the contiguous US, Mt.
+You can even find rare fish in an oasis here in the lowest point in the US, 282 feet below sea level, and just 85 miles east-southeast of the highest point in the contiguous US, Mt.
 Whitney, 14,505 feet above sea level.

 Since Death Valley desert is the hottest spot in the entire world you’ll want to limit your camping trip to the cooler months, October-April.
 There are all sorts of different options for camping, from bringing your RV to backcountry camping, so there’ll be something for you, but below we’ll go over where to camp in Death Valley.